KalebJReyes/uci-gdim33-s25-weekly-activities-GDIM33Activities-KalebReyes/README.md

 ## W2
-Write your W2 Devlog here.

-Continue adding additional headers below this one for future weeks and future activities.
+No Devlog for this week